harabat/django-htmx/tutorial/docs/10_editing_profiles.md

 The `ProfileForm` is self-explanatory.

 The `UserForm` is a bit more complicated.
 Let's go through it in detail.
-We want to our user to be able to update three types of information: the username, the email, and the password.
+We want our user to be able to update three types of information: the username, the email, and the password.
 We also want to expose the current username and email values in the template, but we don't want to expose any information about the password.
 The screenshot below